 Should we distinguish between clergy and laity?

 Should real membership be rigorously restricted to the deeply convinced?

 Should the normal meeting unit be the small cell rather than large gatherings?

-Should regular meals together be incorporated into the fellowship, as was done in the first century church?
+Should regular meals together be incorporated into the fellowship, as was done in the early church?